Symeon C. Symeonides

 Symeon C. Symeonides (born 1949), Alex L. Parks Distinguished Professor of Law, Dean Emeritus, is an international law scholar and professor at the Willamette University College of Law in Salem, Oregon, United States.
 The Cyprus-born legal scholar is also President of the American Society of Comparative Law and former dean at Willamette.
 A graduate of Harvard Law School, he previously taught at Louisiana State University's Paul M. Hebert Law Center.

 Early years and education

 Symeonides was born in Lythrodontas, Cyprus, in 1949.
 He then attended Aristotelian University of Thessaloniki, Greece, where he studied law.
 In 1972 he graduated first in his class with the highest grade point average in the history of the school.
 He earned his degree in private law.
 The next year he received a degree in public law, graduating summa cum laude.
 Symeonides then moved to the United States and attended Harvard Law School where he earned two degrees.
-He received an LL.M. in 1974 and a DJS in 1980.
+He received an LL.M. in 1974 and a SJD in 1980.
 He is married to Haroula Symeonides.